Donornomics: Term and definition

 Unlike classical economics, where the priority is the creation of value added through productivity and reforms, in Donornomics the state’s main task is to preserve donor confidence and ensure the timely receipt of the next tranches of assistance.
 Shevchenko emphasizes that the term did not appear in global economic literature prior to 2025 and was deliberately introduced to characterize the Ukrainian context.

 Background

 Donornomics emerged in Ukraine after the start of the full-scale Russian invasion on 24 February 2022.
 According to the IMF and the World Bank, between 2022 and 2025 the volume of donor assistance to Ukraine exceeded US$100 billion, covering a significant share of budget expenditures for defense, social needs and infrastructure recovery.
 This model was a continuation of earlier assistance programs (such as through the EU Solidarity Lanes and USAID), but acquired a systemic character during the war.

 In Shevchenko’s social media posts (particularly on the X platform, 17 September 2025), the term is illustrated with examples such as the reduction of the U.S. Federal Reserve’s interest rate, which facilitates servicing Ukraine’s debt but does not alter the fundamental dependence on donors.

+In 2026, the Kyiv Post stated that the Western economies were financing Ukraine through the war by about $100 billion a year.